-- 12.1 Meetings shall be held at least quarterly and initially bi-monthly. - 12.2 The Chief Executive may request a meeting if they consider that one is necessary. - 12.3 Committee members are required to attend at least 75% of the committee's meetings per financial year.
+- 12.1 Meetings shall be held quarterly, with two further meetings a year with membership extended to the whole Trust Board and an invitation to attend and participate extended to all staff - 12.2 Any formal member of the committee may request a meeting if they consider that one is necessary.

+12.3 Committee members are required to attend at least 50% of the committee's meetings per financial year.
 Committee members' attendance will be recorded in the minutes of each meeting and reviewed at the end of each year to ensure that this requirement is met.

-13. Terms of reference review
+13. Terms of Reference Review

-- 13.1 The Quality Committee will review these Terms of Reference annually. - 13.2 The Chair or the nominated deputy shall ensure that these Terms of Reference are amended in light of any major changes in committee or Trust governance arrangements.
+- 13.1 The Quality Governance Committee will review these Terms of Reference annually. - The Chair or the nominated deputy shall ensure that these Terms of Reference are amended in light of any major changes in committee or Trust governance arrangements.

-Terms of Reference June 2012
+Terms of Reference August 2014